Communication Shorts 1-16-2025

 Communication Shorts are brief (short) but important items posted for your information and use.
 Please send us your ideas and thoughts!

-The September Bulletin Deadline is September 14, 2024.
-Recent issues of the Bulletin can be found on the Program Books and Information Page.
+The January Bulletin is now available for downloading.
+Recent issues of the Bulletin can be found on the Program Books and Information Page in the communications section.

 Consider this Idea!